Pacers Rumors And News: Comeback Win, Terrence Jones, And Rakeem Christmas

 The NBA trade deadline may have passed, but there are still ways for teams to tweak their rosters going into the final weeks of the regular season.
 The New Orleans Pelicans waived power forward Terrence Jones a few days ago, as reported by CBS Sports.
 Jones is now a free agent, and according to Fansided, the Indiana Pacers may consider adding the six-foot-nine frontcourt performer out of the University of Kentucky.

-The Pacers could use another power forward, due to injuries and lack of performance.
+The Pacers could use another power forward due to injuries and lack of performance.
 Starter Thaddeus Young is now back from his wrist injury, but he is not playing at 100 percent.
 Lavoy Allen and Kevin Seraphin have had their moments, but neither has stepped up and won the backup power forward job.
 Terrence Jones is in his fifth year in the NBA and he has been productive, as well as displaying an intense playing style that would aid the Pacers’ bench unit.
 Indiana should be taking a long look at Jones, but if the team does not sign him, they may have another option on the roster just waiting for a prolonged opportunity.

 RELATED ARTICLES ON THE INQUISITR: